jwharm/java-gi/README.md

 ## Features

-Nearly all types, functions and parameters defined in the GIR files for Gtk, LibAdwaita and GStreamer are supported by Java-GI.
+Nearly all types, functions and parameters defined in the GIR files are supported by Java-GI.
 Even complex function signatures with combinations of arrays, callbacks, out-parameters and varargs are available in Java.

 Some interesting features of the bindings that Java-GI generates: